Botmasher/mobile-flashcards/README.md

   - displays the number of cards in the deck
   - displays an option to start a quiz on this specific deck
   - An option to add a new question to the deck
-3. Individual Deck View
+3. Quiz View
+  - displays a card question
-  - displays the title of the Deck
+  - an option to view the answer (flips the card)
+  - a "Correct" button
+  - an "Incorrect" button
-  - displays the number of cards in the deck
+  - the number of cards left in the quiz
-  - displays an option to start a quiz on this specific deck
-  - An option to add a new question to the deck
+  - Displays the percentage correct once the quiz is complete
 4. New Deck View
   - An option to enter in the title for the new deck
   - An option to submit the new deck title